Mark Bowery: A Brief Biography

 After a year of working in every aspect of production, he vowed to transform his love of wine into a way of life and set out to become a copywriter specializing in wine.
 With this goal in mind, he received a Master's degree in Journalism from the University of Oregon, where he became enmeshed in that state's newborn wine trade.
 Bowery escorted author Leon D. Adams through the Oregon wine country as he revised his landmark book, “The Wines of America.”

-Then Bowery returned to the San Francisco Bay Area and spent the next three years learning about wine marketing, sales and distribution at McKesson Wine & Sprits.
+Then Bowery returned to the San Francisco Bay Area and spent the next three years learning about wine marketing, sales and distribution at McKesson Wine & Spirits.
 In 1984, he was invited to join Masa's restaurant in San Francisco as its first sommelier.
 During his four-year tenure, Bowery, described as “engaging and unpretentious” by Gourmet magazine, established an internationally acclaimed wine list that the Wine Spectator called “extraordinary” and “one of the best in the world.”

 Bowery still loves the ever-humbling sport of blind tasting and is a regular participant at the annual California Wine Tasting Championships.
-Consistently finishing at the top and described by event organizers as a “perennial champion,” he has won the competition seven times.
+Consistently finishing at the top and described by event organizers as a “perennial champion,” he has won the competition eight times.